beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `06-nova-volume-create.sh`

 This script shows how to create a 2 GB Nova volume called `myvolume`.
 Once created, the volume can be dynamically attached to a VM instance, as shown in the next script.
+A volume can only be attached to one instance at a time.

 ```Bash
 # Create a 2GB volume called myvolume